pdxmph/puppet-docs/source/hiera/1/complete_example.markdown

 Most of these parameters reflect decisions we have to make about each of the nodes to which we'd apply the ntp module's `ntp` class: Can it act as a time server for other hosts? (`restrict`), which servers should it consult? (`servers`), or  should we allow Puppet to automatically update the ntp package or not? (`autoupdate`).
 Without Hiera, these represent decisions we might make using conditional logic in our manifests, or that we'd find ourselves expressing and reexpressing over and over again, each time we applied a class to a node.

 With Hiera, we can move these decisions into a hierarchy built around the facts that drive these decisions: We can use the fully qualified domain name (`fqdn`) fact to identify the hosts we want to act as ntp servers for our organization, restricting how willing we are to let Puppet update their packages since they're key to our infrastructure.
-We can use whether or not they're virtual machines (the `is_virtual` fact) to enable or disable the ntp service if we happen to let guest operating systems get their time settings from their host systems.

 Making these sorts of decisions --- decisions that are specific to an individual organization --- then expressing them in a hierarchy is the main strength of Hiera.
 You can use Hiera for these sorts of decisions right away, without having to rewrite a single line of your module.
 Also, using Hiera data sources to organize these decisions makes it easier to share a module with others: You can keep "organizational truth" in Hiera, independent of your module code.

 ### Remove Conditional Logic For Facts We Don't Control

-A second thing we can simplify is the conditional logic our ntp module has to include to deal with the many different names for packages, services, and configuration files assorted operating systems use:
+A second thing we can simplify is the conditional logic our ntp module has to include to deal with the many different names for packages, services, and configuration files assorted operating systems use.

-The ntp module has fairly modest goals: On four supported operating systems, it installs the ntp package, then configures and manages the ntp service.
+The ntp module has fairly modest goals: On four supported operating systems, it installs an ntp package, then configures and manages the ntp service.
 There are only 21 lines of code in the manifest that actually describe the needed configuration.
 But it includes [84 lines of conditional logic][ntp_module_conditional] to check for the operating system in use on a given node, identify the name of the ntp package and service, and identify a template file to use for configuration.
-By removing that conditional logic, we'll be able to reduce the size of the ntp module's `init.pp` manifest by almost half.
+By removing that conditional logic, we'll be able to reduce the size of the ntp module's `init.pp` manifest by almost half and we'll make it easier to add new operating systems to our network over time: Instead of rewriting conditional logic in the template, we can create a new Hiera data source.

 The downside of this kind of simplifcation is that it makes your Hiera data sources more complex and it makes your modules a little harder to share.
+Before we replace some of the conditional logic we find in the ntp module, we should keep in mind that:

-It's no longer enough to cover the five user-facing parameters the module originally required: You also have to introduce data sources to cover your operating systems, and you'll probably end up scattering module-related data throughout your hierarchy.
-This is a shortcoming of Hiera as it currently exists, and it's [an issue we're working on][hiera_module_data_ticket].
+- It will no longer be enough to use Hiera to cover the five user-facing parameters the module originally required: We'll also have to introduce data sources to cover the supported operating systems, and we'll probably end up scattering module-related data throughout several orthogonal elements of our hierarchy.
+In some ways, the module will have to become more complex.

+- If you stick to writing modules that don't _expect_ Hiera, your code will be much more easily shared and reusable: People who are using Hiera already will know exactly how to configure it to work with your module; people who aren't using Hiera won't have to lean just to use your code.

+These are issues with Hiera as it currently exists, and [we're working on them][hiera_module_data_ticket].

 We're still going to show how to move some of this conditional logic into Hiera, but we recommend it only in cases where you don't plan to share your module with others, and where you have a good plan for keeping up with the several places configuration data related to a given module may exist.